spco/git-novice/_episodes/10-branching.md

 > ## Review Changes and Merge
 >
-> Note that the "Merge pull request" button has a drop-down menu to the right,
+> Note that the "Merge strategy" drop-down box has 3 options,
-> which allows you to select 3 different types of merge - "Create a merge commit",
+> which allows you to select different types of merge - "Merge commit",
-> "Squash and merge" or "Rebase and merge".
+> "Squash" or "Fast forward".
 These all have slightly different behaviours
-> and are appropriate in different contexts, but for now "Create a merge commit"
+> and are appropriate in different contexts, but for now "Merge commit"
 > is fine.
 When you're happy that the contents of the Pull Request are as you want them,
-> click the "Merge pull request" button, then "Confirm merge".
+> click the "Merge" button.
 >
-> Click on the "code" tab at the top of the page to go back to the main page, and check
+> Click on the "Source" tab to go back to the main page, and check
 > that your changes from that branch have now been correctly merged into `master`.
 >
 > Congratulations!
 You've merged your first Pull Request!
 {: .challenge}

-Finally, once we've mergeed our branch on GitHub, we need to clean up on our local repository.
+Finally, once we've merged our branch on Bitbucket, we need to clean up on our local repository.

 ~~~
 $ git checkout master